IntegerMan/JAIMES/README.md

 - [x] Implement the core of the AI system
 - [x] Add a planner core
 - [x] Add a prompts file that contains the standard greeting prompt
-- [/] Ensure the initial history matches the prior initial history (pre-migration)
+- [x] Ensure the initial history matches the prior initial history (pre-migration)
-- [/] Allow cores to track history
 - [x] Allow cores to customize which plugins they use
 - [x] Allow cores to customize which models they use
 - [ ] Handle long context windows by summarizing or truncating history